 Show a potential client what value you can bring them.

 Let a recruiter know why they should be poaching you for their important client.
 Show the world what you’re capable of, with relevant examples rather than flat words on paper.

 Find Your Direction

 Branding in business acts as a roadmap for success.
-It speaks to the core values of the business and helps drive an organization toward its goals using framework laid out by the brand image and voice.
+It speaks to the core values of the business and helps drive an organization toward its goals using a framework laid out by the brand image and voice.

 The same is also true of your personal brand.